 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources, which has included a bachelor's degree in social work, social services, sociology, psychology or a closely related field as an educational minimum.

-NOTE: A Master's Degree in Social Work may be substituted for the two years of experience.
+NOTE: This note does not apply to career advancement or in-position promotion.
+A Master's Degree in Social Work may be substituted for the two years of experience.

 ADDITIONAL REQUIREMENT FOR THE BILINGUAL SPECIALTY